 4. Erratic employee behavior

-While it is not easy to attribute erratic employee behavior to invoice fraud, it is certainly something to consider, particularly with internal fraud is now almost as common as external fraud.
-Your controls around the review and payment of invoices may be inadequate or there may be cultural issues within your organization that are fuelling employee fraud.
+While it is not easy to attribute erratic employee behavior to invoice fraud, it is certainly something to consider, particularly given the fact that internal fraud is now almost as common as external fraud.
+Your controls around the review and payment of invoices may be inadequate, or there may be cultural issues within your organization that are fuelling employee fraud.

 3 Tips for Preventing Vendor Invoice Fraud